PaulLaux/eth-hot-wallet/.github/PULL_REQUEST_TEMPLATE.md

-## React Boilerplate
+## ETH-HOT-Wallet

 Thank you for contributing!
-Please take a moment to review our [**contributing guidelines**](https://github.com/react-boilerplate/react-boilerplate/blob/master/CONTRIBUTING.md) to make the process easy and effective for everyone involved.

 **Please open an issue** before embarking on any significant pull request, especially those that add a new library or change existing tests, otherwise you risk spending a lot of time working